 Who said writing emails was easy?

-It isn’t but if you don’t try you won’t see any benefits either.
+It isn’t but if you don’t try it you won’t see any benefits either.

-Take a look at this infographic with dos and don’ts when writing a good email marketing:
+Take a look at this infographic with dos and don’ts when writing good email marketing:

 2. Don’t include a lot of links

-Make sure you include only one link or a maximum of two, so you make sure your email will go to the general inbox and therefore will have more options to be opened and read.
+Make sure you include only one link or a maximum of 2, so you make sure your email will go to the inbox and therefore will have more options to be opened and read.

-3. Write an intro giving a background of why they should care
+3. Write an intro with a valid reason why they should care

-Therefore you have about two lines to tell her why she should care about what is written in that email.
+Therefore you have about 2 lines to tell her why she should care about this email.

-You have to convey what kind of benefit she might take away when reading the whole text.
+It’s important to convey what kind of benefit she might take away when reading the whole email.

-You might give some hints on the kind of problem you can solve or about the important information she should know about a certain subject.
+You might give some hints on the kind of problem you can solve or about important information she should know regarding a certain subject.

 Let’s see some examples:

-This email arrived in my inbox.
-First of all, I must say that I’m a person who hardly ever buys clothes online because I still like to touch the items and try them on in the store.
+First of all, I must say that I hardly ever shop for clothes online because I still like to touch the items and try them on in the store.

 And I’ll tell you why.